Brisbane skyline at sunset, Australia

 What should you consider?

+What is the best area to stay in Brisbane for tourists?
 Brisbane CBD is the best area for first-time tourists.
 You’ll be within walking distance of Queen Street Mall, the riverside Botanic Gardens, and the CityCat ferry terminal.
 The area has the most accommodation options and puts you at the centre of Brisbane’s public transport network, making day trips to the Gold Coast or Sunshine Coast straightforward.

+Where should I stay in Brisbane for a weekend?
 South Bank is ideal for a weekend visit.
 You’re right next to the South Bank Parklands, the Queensland Museum, and GOMA art gallery.
 The area feels more relaxed than the CBD but you’re still only a 10-minute walk across the river to the city centre.
 Weekend markets and riverside dining make it feel more like a proper break than a business district.

+Is it better to stay in Brisbane CBD or South Bank?
 Brisbane CBD suits you if you want maximum transport connections and the widest choice of restaurants and shops.
 South Bank is better if you prefer green spaces, cultural attractions, and a more laid-back atmosphere.
 The two areas are connected by a pedestrian bridge, so you’re only 10 minutes walk between them – your choice depends on whether you prioritise convenience or ambience.

 We hope this has helped you to get a bit of a feel for inner Brisbane’s main areas.
 If you have any questions pop over to our FB group and we would be happy to help.